Single-subject rule: Australia

 Section 55 of the Constitution of Australia provides a single-subject rule for taxation legislation: "Laws imposing taxation shall deal only with the imposition of taxation, and any provision therein dealing with any other matter shall be of no effect".
 The same section also requires laws imposing taxation to "deal with one subject of taxation only" (except those relating to customs and excise).

 Ireland

 The 1937 Constitution of Ireland states that "A Bill containing a proposal or proposals for the amendment of this Constitution shall not contain any other proposal".
 This was in contrast to the 1922 Constitution of the Irish Free State, which could be implicitly amended.

+Philippines

+Section 26(1) of the Constitution of the Philippines states that "Every bill passed by the Congress shall embrace only one subject which shall be expressed in the title thereof."

 Sweden

 The Parliamentary Act (Riksdagsordningen) states that "proposals on different subjects may not be combined in one motion".

 Switzerland

 In Swiss law, the "principle of the unity of the subject matter" (Grundsatz der Einheit der Materie, principe de l'unité de la matière, principio dell'unità della materia) applies to federal popular initiatives and to parliamentary legislation that is subject to a referendum.
 It has been derived by the Swiss Federal Supreme Court from the provision in article 34, section 2 of the Swiss Federal Constitution which guarantees "the freedom of the citizen to form an opinion and to give genuine expression to his or her will" in the exercise of political rights.
 The Court has outlined the principle as follows: